umd-lib/mdsoar-angular/docs/CommunityThemes.md

 ### umd-lib/k8s-mdsoar Changes

-The changes should be made in the "umd-lib/k8s-mdsoar" repository to set up the community theme.
+These changes should be made in the "umd-lib/k8s-mdsoar" repository to set up the community theme.

-7) Add the theme and community handle to the `base/config/config.yml` as in Step 6 above:, where \"<COMMUNITY_HANDLE>" is the community handle:
+7) Add the theme and community handle to the `base/config/config.yml` as in Step 6 above, where \"<COMMUNITY_HANDLE>" is the community handle:

     ```text
     themes: